dipakvwarade/TelcoCloud-the-hard-way/README.md

-# Kubernetes The Hard Way
+# TelcoCloud The Hard Way

-This tutorial walks you through setting up Kubernetes the hard way.
+This tutorial walks you through setting up Kubernetes based TelcoCloud the hard way.
 This guide is not for someone looking for a fully automated tool to bring up a Kubernetes cluster.
-Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.
+TelcoCloud the hard way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!